dukeofharen/wp-starter/README.md

 - The SQL file is written to the database.
 - The contents of the `site` folder are written to the correct Docker volume.
 Only the folder `wp-content` and file `.htaccess` are taken into account here.
-- The `wp-config.php` file in the `site` folder is updated with the correct database credentials.
 - A find / replace is executed on the database to replace the "old" URL with the local development URL.